 In the long term, Iceland's well educated workforce and its extensive and as yet largely untapped natural resources are likely to provide the key to its recovery from the economic crisis, though concerns have been raised over the potential environmental impact of developing the latter.

 Environmentalists have protested that a major aluminium smelter project and associated geothermal and hydroelectric schemes were being pushed through at the expense of fragile wildlife habitats.

 The country has extended its territorial waters several times since the end of the 1950s to protect its fishermen and their main catch of Atlantic cod from foreign fleets.

 Traditionally a whaling nation, Iceland abandoned the practice in 1989 in line with an international moratorium.
 It later resumed scientific whaling, intended to investigate the impact of whales on fish stocks, and in 2006 it announced a return to commercial hunts.
 The move was condemned by environmental groups.

-Icelanders have for a long time been resistant to the idea of joining the European Union, though the country is a member of the Schengen border-free travel zone and the European Free Trade Association (EFTA).
+Icelanders were for a long time resistant to the idea of joining the European Union, though the country is a member of the Schengen border-free travel zone and the European Free Trade Association (EFTA).

-Attitudes towards the EU slowly softened, and in July 2009 the country formally applied for EU accession.
+Attitudes towards the EU softened, and in July 2009 the country formally applied for EU membership.

 EU accession talks began in July 2010, but public support for the project soon waned on account of several factors, including the crisis in the eurozone, a debt dispute with Britain and the Netherlands arising from the 2008 collapse of the Icelandic banking sector, tension over Iceland's whale fishing industry and popular opposition to the introduction of EU fishing policies.

 A conservative and Eurosceptic government elected in 2013 withdrew Iceland's EU membership application two years later.